This post may contain affiliate links. Read my full disclosure policy.

 - Place a double layer of foil in the bottom of a medium pot.
 Place wood chips on top, in a little mound.
 Place strainer basket over top.
 Place mushrooms in the strainer basket.

 - Place the pot on the stove and turn to medium high or high heat.
 Leave uncovered until you see smoke.
 TURN HOOD ON!
 Once you see smoke, then tightly cover.
-Wait one minute, then turn heat to medium.
+Wait 30 seconds, then turn heat to medium.

-- Then cook the mushrooms as you normally would- either sauting in olive oil or butter, or roasting.
-If adding to soups, or broth based soups, just drop them in as they are.
+- Then cook the mushrooms as you normally would- either sauteeing in olive oil or butter, or roasting.
+If adding to soups, or broth-based soups, just drop them in as they are.